phillxy/MyfirstApplication1/README.markdown

 # Installation
 none
 #  Support
-Go to josh's profile on CodePen if you need any help (https://codepen.io/iamjoshellis)
+Go to josh's profile on CodePen if you need any help about this! (https://codepen.io/iamjoshellis)

 #  Contributing:
 pull requests are welcome, for changes, please open an issue first to discuss what you would like to change.

+# License
+This project is licensed under MIT license see the